Gauntlet-AI/EphorBar/README.md

-# LlamaBar
+# SideEphor

-A Chrome extension that provides a local AI assistant powered by Ollama, running completely locally on your machine.
-It adds a convenient sidebar interface for interacting with local LLMs through Ollama.
+A Chrome extension that provides a sidebar interface for interacting with Ephors and AI assistants.
+It adds a convenient sidebar interface for chatting with your favorite AI assistants.

 ## Features